ConnectedHumber/Bus-Terminal-Signs/Code/README.md

 ## `Adafruit_GFX`

-The driver library subclasses the Adafruit_GFX library thus allowing you to use the routines to write text or draw on the panel.
+The library subclasses the Adafruit_GFX library and, as a result, it is possible to use the GFX drawing and text routines in addition to hardware specific routines.

 NOTE: Adafruit routines often expect `uint16_t` not `int` data types, so you may need to cast `int`s to `uint16_t` like this:-